Spider-Man: Reception and legacy

-Reception

 In 2005, Bravo's Ultimate Super Heroes, Vixens, and Villains TV series declared that Spider-Man was the number 1 superhero.
 Empire magazine ranked him the fifth-greatest comic book character of all time.
 Wizard magazine placed Spider-Man as the third-greatest comic book character on their website.
-In 2011, Spider-Man placed third on IGN's Top 100 Comic Book Heroes of All Time, behind DC Comics characters Superman and Batman. and sixth in their 2012 list of "The Top 50 Avengers".
+In 2011, Spider-Man placed third on IGN's Top 100 Comic Book Heroes of All Time, behind DC Comics characters Superman and Batman, and sixth in their 2012 list of "The Top 50 Avengers".
 In 2014, IGN identified Spider-Man the greatest Marvel Comics character of all time.
 A 2015 poll at Comic Book Resources named Spider-Man the greatest Marvel character of all time.
-IGN described him as the common everyman that represents many normal people but also noted his uniqueness compared to many top-tiered superheroes with his many depicted flaws as a superhero.
-IGN noted that, despite being one of the most tragic superheroes of all time, he is "one of the most fun and snarky superheroes in existence."
-Empire praised Spider-man's always-present sense of humor and wisecracks in the face of the many tragedies he faces.
-The magazine website appraised the depiction of his "iconic" superhero poses describing it as "a top artist's dream".
+IGN described him as the common everyman that represents many normal people, but also noted his uniqueness compared to many superheroes with his depicted flaws as a superhero.
+IGN wrote that despite being one of the most tragic superheroes of all time, he is "one of the most fun and snarky superheroes in existence."
+Empire praised Spider-Man's always-present sense of humor and wisecracks in the face of the many tragedies he faces.
+The magazine website appraised the depiction of his "iconic" superhero poses, describing it as "a top artist's dream".

-George Marston of Newsarama called Spider-Man's origin the greatest origin story of all time, opining that "Spider-Man's origin combines all of the most classic aspects of pathos, tragedy and scientific wonder into the perfect blend for a superhero origin."
+In 2022, Penguin Random House released a Penguin Classics edition of the first issues of Spider-Man as part of a line of Penguin Classics editions of other Marvel characters.